-Nature Rights for every one
+Nature Rights for everyone

-The origin of Nature Rights International lies in the fact that people in many countries have no legal rights to claim habitable air, water and soil.
+The origin of Nature Rights International lies in the fact that people in many countries have no legal rights to claim habitable air, water, and soil.

-Nature Rights as objective of the Nature Rights Foundation, share this in so far, that the foundation chooses these universal and absolute nature rights as a starting point for all people to claim
+Nature Rights as the objective of the Nature Rights Foundation, shares this so far, that the foundation chooses these universal and nature rights for all people as a starting point to claim the right to habitable air, water, and land.
+Not only in moral values but described and implemented in laws and treaties.

-Key question is: how do we define ‘habitable’?
+A key question is: how do we define ‘habitable’?

-As long as the idea is not measured it is elastic, and thus not susceptible to administration of justice.
+As long as the idea is not measured it is elastic, and thus not susceptible to the administration of justice.
 Thus, no juridical relevant connection can be created between nature’s pollution

 and people’s health or health problems.
 That is why Nature Rights International strives to standardize nature rights in a globally accepted judicial frame of indexes.
 Determination of such